Dynamical Evolution of Quasi-Hierarchical Triples: External Effects and Possible Eccentricity Drift

-To show what such an evolution looks like, we plot the evolution of the orbital parameters $e$, $i$, $\omega$ and $\Omega$ under the map \eqref{eqn: evolution} in figure \ref{fig:example evolution}, for random initial conditions, with $r_{\rm p} = 10a_{\rm in}$, and equal binary masses.
+The angular-momentum changes accumulate over long times, leading to a quasi-random behaviour of the map \eqref{eqn: evolution}, as can be shown in figure \ref{fig:example evolution}.
+This figure was created using random initial conditions, with $r_{\rm p} = 10a_{\rm in}$, and equal binary masses.
 We terminate the evolution once $e_n$ reaches $1$.
 We display five example trajectories.